AgentHub

 ChatGPT Read pricing guide

-Self-serve starts at $20 per seat on Plus, while Business becomes the real planning line once team controls and connectors matter.
+Self-serve starts at $20 per seat on Plus, while Business becomes the real planning line once team controls, connectors, and GPT-5.5 Pro access matter.

 Claude